Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

     <button class="ms-Button" id="create-table">Create Table</button>
     ```

-1. Open the app.js file.
+4. Open the app.js file.
-2. Replace the `TODO1` with the following code.
+5. Replace the `TODO1` with the following code.
 This code determines whether the user's version of Excel supports a version of Excel.js that includes all the APIs that this series of tutorials will use.
 In a production add-in, use the body of the conditional block to hide or disable the UI that would call unsupported APIs.
-This will enable the user to still make use of the parts of the add-in that are supported by her or his version of Excel.
+This will enable the user to still make use of the parts of the add-in that are supported by their version of Excel.

     ```js
     if (!Office.context.requirements.isSetSupported('ExcelApi', 1.7)) {